The College Application Process

 STEP 4: Transcript Requests

 - Each senior must request a Transcript through Naviance for each college or university they wish to apply to.
 Before your first transcript can be sent, you must complete the Authorization to Release Educational Records Form signed by both parent and student.
 Once you submit the Authorization to Release Educational Records Form, your counselor can send your transcript and supporting documents as you request them through Naviance.
 When you request a transcript through Naviance, you will be requesting an Initial transcript and checking off Initial and selecting the schools to receive your transcript.
+In addition to this, please complete the Becton Transcript Request Form when applying to colleges.

 - Our CEEB code number is 310299